picturesbyrobots/td-completes-me/README.md

 ## Known Issues
-Currently the `td_completes_me` uses a tcp based transport to communicate between Touch and VsCode.
+Currently the `td_completes_me` uses a tcp based transport to communicate between Touch and VsCode/ST3.
 It will communicate by default on port 1338.
 If there is another process operating on this port then it will cause the extension to break.
 In practice this won't have any effect on editing your networks, you just won't get those sweet auto-completions!

 ## Tested On